albertsokol/cardiac-scar-seg/README.md

 ## Training settings: `train_config.json`

+All the training settings you might need to adjust are found in `train_config.json`.
+Update this file, then run `trainer.py` to train new models

 * `"model_save_path"`: path to save the trained models, must be `str`
 * `"data_path"`: root to the MRI images/labels folder, must be `str`
 * `"model"`: name of the model to train, must be `str`, possible options are